 Canagliflozin did not increase the incidence of tumours in male and female mice in a 2-year study at doses of 10, 30, and 100 mg/kg.
 The highest dose of 100 mg/kg provided up to 14 times the clinical dose of 300 mg based on AUC exposure.
 Canagliflozin increased the incidence of testicular Leydig cell tumours in male rats at all doses tested (10, 30, and 100 mg/kg); the lowest dose of 10 mg/kg is approximately 1.5 times the clinical dose of 300 mg based on AUC exposure.
 The higher doses of canagliflozin (100 mg/kg) in male and female rats increased the incidence of pheochromocytomas and renal tubular tumours.
 Based on AUC exposure, the NOEL of 30 mg/kg/day for pheochromocytomas and renal tubular tumours is approximately 4.5 times the exposure at the daily clinical dose of 300 mg.
 Based on preclinical and clinical mechanistic studies, Leydig cell tumours, renal tubule tumours, and pheochromocytomas are considered to be rat-specific.
 Canagliflozin-induced renal tubule tumours and pheochromocytomas in rats appear to be caused by carbohydrate malabsorption as a consequence of intestinal SGLT1 inhibitory activity of canagliflozin in the gut of rats; mechanistic clinical studies have not demonstrated carbohydrate malabsorption in humans at canagliflozin doses of up to 2-times the maximum recommended clinical dose.
 The Leydig cell tumours are associated with an increase in luteinizing hormone (LH), which is a known mechanism of Leydig cell tumour formation in rats.
 In a 12-week clinical study, unstimulated LH did not increase in male patients treated with canagliflozin.

 6. PHARMACEUTICAL PARTICULARS

 6.1 List of excipients

 Tablet core

 Lactose

-Microcrystalline cellulose
+Microcrystalline cellulose (E460[i])

-Hydroxypropyl cellulose
+Hydroxypropyl cellulose (E463)

-Croscarmellose sodium
+Croscarmellose sodium (E468)

-Magnesium stearate
+Magnesium stearate (E572)

 Film-coating

 Invokana 100 mg film-coated tablets